kubeshop/botkube/docs/proposal/2022-06-20-cfg-via-crds.md

   2. Executors - built-in
     - ExecutorTemplate
     - Executor
-  3. Notificators - built-in
+  3. Notifiers - built-in
-    - NotificationTemplate
+    - NotifierTemplate
-    - Notification
+    - Notifier

-2. Recommendations are merged under notifications.
+2. Recommendations are merged under notifier.
-3. Filters are removed and existing one are moved under notifications.
+3. Filters are removed and existing one are moved under notifier.
 4. Update `@BotKube` commands to reflect new configuration.
    1. Option to manage those settings via communicator
 5. GraphQL gateway service.